Corruption in Mexico: AMLO's administration

+Moreover, Andrés Manuel López Beltrán and Gonzalo Lopez Beltran are alleged to have been implicated in a network of contractors that has been accused of overpricing faulty materials for the construction of the Tren-Maya- project.
+Journalist Carlos Loret de Mola, writing in the newspaper El Universal, says that verified audios of Amilcar Olan, a friend of all three of AMLO's sons, portray Gonzalo as having played a critical role in directing the contracts to the network.
+De Mola also asserts that the allegations from the audio tapes have been largely confirmed by various documents obtained through freedom of information requests.

+Enforced disappearances in Mexico reached critical levels under President Andrés Manuel López Obrador, with more than 125,000 people officially registered as missing, largely due to militarization and ongoing organized crime violence.
+While President López Obrador promised to resolve cases like the 2014 Ayotzinapa´s 43 disappearances in Iguala, his administration faced criticism for military involvement and attempts to reduce official disappearance figures.

-Additionally, López Obrador's administration faced significant criticism for its approach to governance, which many saw as overly centralized and reliant on AMLO's personal authority.
+Additionally, López Obrador's administration faced significant criticism for its approach to governance, which some saw as overly centralized and reliant on AMLO's personal authority.
+AMLO granted the military branches increasing power and authority, securitizing civilian institutions and transferring oversight to the military.
+Opponents claimed that the military was becoming too closely tied to AMLO and gained too much power, acting with impunity.
+According to AMLO, the military would be less corruptible.
+However, this is being questioned in light of investigation's findings.
 His frequent use of morning press conferences (*mañaneras*) to address the nation sometimes fueled polarization, as he often criticized the media and opposition.
 Despite these controversies, AMLO retained significant popular support throughout much of his presidency, buoyed by his direct communication style and his focus on social issues.

 The Segalmex scandal, however, highlighted persistent structural problems in Mexican governance, raising questions about the effectiveness of López Obrador’s promised transformation and the durability of systemic corruption within the country.